slatedocs/slate/source/includes/_norflash.md

-# NOR flash - Storage APIs
+# NOR Flash Storage APIs
 ################################
 The ProMotion board features an on-chip NOR flash recorder with 128 Mbits of memory.
 Here are the APIs associated with this subsystem.